tomwhartung/seeourminds.com/synonyms/jp.md

 ### Perceiving
 - analyzing - esp. with iNtuition
-- attentive - esp. with Perceiving
+- attentive - esp. with Sensing
 - insightful - esp. with iNtuition
 - learning
 - listening - esp. with Sensing